3D-e-Chem/tycho-knime-node-archetype/README.md

 Generates [Knime](http://www.knime.org) workflow node skeleton repository with sample code.

+This archetype was made because the instructions to create Knime nodes at https://tech.knime.org/developer-guide, requires interaction with Eclipse wizards.
+We wanted a way to start and perform node development from the command line and headless.
+Knime nodes are Eclipse plugins.
+The [Tycho](https://eclipse.org/tycho/) Maven plugin is used to build and handle dependencies of Eclipse plugins, so we use Tycho for Knime node building.

 The [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) will generate a multi-module project with the following structure:

 * / - parent Maven project